ITU-BDSA2024-GROUP8/Chirp/docs/report.md

 **(Optional) Enable OAuth:**

-Follow GitHubs guide on [Creating an OAuth app](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) to obtain a Client-Secret and -Id.
+Follow GitHub's guide on [Creating an OAuth app](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) to obtain a Client-Secret and -Id.
 Once these are acquired, run:

 ```sh
 dotnet user-secrets init